lanandra/bmi-calculator/README.md

         python -r requirements.txt

-3. Run main.py.
-This command will execute and run application as web server
+3. For development, run main.py.
+This command will execute and run application as development web server

     On Linux: